Contact Us Today

 5. Minimize Risk

 Being able to pro-actively minimize risk also lowers operating costs.
-For examples, fines for inaccurate fuel tax reporting can run into the hundreds of thousands of dollars.
+For example, fines for inaccurate fuel tax reporting can run into the hundreds of thousands of dollars.
 Companies take enormous risk with manual records.
 Once a fuel tax audit starts, it is almost impossible to predict how long and expensive the resulting audit will be for the company.
 This risk is removed once fuel tax reporting is automated.

 Tim Vander Pol at Peninsula Truck Lines estimates that before their Quadrant deployment (combined with ProMiles), drivers were spending 15 minutes of driver time every day filling in fuel-tax paperwork.
 Accurate fuel-tax reporting saves money.